cmugpi/cmugpi.github.io/topics/bash/regular-expressions/index.md

 Regular expressions, or "regex" are a _very_ powerful tool for searching and processing text.
-At a high level, regular expressions are a way of defining _patters_ of text to operate on.
+At a high level, regular expressions are a way of defining _patterns_ of text to operate on.
 Certain tools use regular expressions to take these patterns and do something with them.

 ## Regex Syntax